 - 4.1 This Guidance Note discusses the types of remedies available to the Takeovers Panel (Panel).
 In particular it provides guidance on the types of remedies the Panel will use and the circumstances in which remedies will be enforced. - 4.2 The primary remedies available to the Panel are declarations of unacceptable circumstances and orders.
 It can make final orders under subsection 657D(2) of the Corporations Act 2001 (Cth) (Corporations Act)1 only if it has made a declaration of unacceptable circumstances.
-It can make interim orders under section 657E without having made a declaration of unacceptable circumstances. - 4.3 The Panel may make any order to: - (a) protect rights or interests of affected persons; or - (b) ensure a bid proceeds as if unacceptable circumstances had not occurred. - 4.4 In particular, the Panel may make remedial orders as defined in section 9, ancillary and consequential orders and orders as to parties' costs. - 4.5 The Panel considers that it is able by its orders to affect property interests and existing legal rights and obligations, if to do so would protect the rights or interests of persons affected by unacceptable circumstances and it is not satisfied that to do so would cause unfair prejudice to any person.2 The Panel also considers that this restriction in subsection 657D(1) only applies where, having given the relevant people an opportunity to make submissions, the sitting Panel is positively satisfied by submissions and evidence before it both that a proposed order prejudices an identified person or group of persons and that it is unfair in the circumstances for that person or group to suffer that prejudice.
-This may involve a consideration of the prejudices that others may suffer from other potential orders.3 - 4.6 One limitation on the Panel's power to make orders is that it does not allow the Panel to order a person to do something contrary to law.4 Accordingly, a
+It can make interim orders under section 657E without having made a declaration of unacceptable circumstances. - 4.3 Provided the requirements of the section are met, section 657D2 allows the Panel to make any order that it thinks appropriate to: - (a) protect rights or interests of affected persons; or - (b) ensure a bid proceeds as if unacceptable circumstances had not occurred, but not an order directing a person to comply with a requirement of Chapter 6, 6A, 6B or 6C.

+- 4.4 In particular, the Panel may make remedial orders as defined in section 9, ancillary and consequential orders and orders as to parties' costs. - 4.5 The Panel considers that it is able by its orders to affect property interests and existing legal rights and obligations, if to do so would protect the rights or interests of persons affected by unacceptable circumstances and it is not satisfied that to do so would cause unfair prejudice to any person.3 The Panel also considers that this restriction in subsection 657D(1) only applies where, having given the relevant people an opportunity to make submissions, the sitting Panel is positively satisfied by submissions and evidence before it both that a proposed order prejudices an identified person or group of persons and that it is unfair in the circumstances for that person or group to suffer that prejudice.
+This may involve a consideration of the prejudices that others may suffer from other potential orders.4